-At least once during the semester, the faculty liaison will complete a field visit with the student, their field instructor, and other agency personnel as appropriate.
+At least once during each semester of a field placement, the faculty liaison will complete a field visit with the student, their field instructor, and other agency personnel as appropriate.
 The purpose of this visit will be to review the student's progress in achieving the objectives laid out in the learning contract, clarify the student's goals for the remaining portion of the field placement, and trouble-shoot any concerns the student or field instructor may have.
-Field visits should not be completed during the first or last month of the field placement, but will be scheduled at the convenience of all involved parties during the middle part of the semester.
+Field visits should not be completed during the first or last month of the field placement, but will be scheduled at the convenience of all involved parties during the middle part of each semester.
 In some cases, due to scheduling or travel limitations, field visits may be completed via video conference.